The 5 phases of project management

 Dashboard – Project management

-This is when everything that has been planned takes shape and becomes concrete.
-During this phase, project managers distribute tasks to teams and allocate resources.
+This is the moment when everything that has been planned takes shape and becomes concrete.
+During this phase, project managers distribute project tasks to teams and allocate resources.

-But remember: success depends on how the planning phase has been structured!
-For even greater efficiency, project managers can keep a checklist to ensure that stakeholders' requests are taken into account and respected, as agreed in the business case.
+But remember: success depends on how well the planning phase has been structured!
+For even more efficiency, project managers can keep a checklist to ensure that stakeholder requests are taken into account and respected, as agreed in the business case.

 It's important to learn from your mistakes, but also from your successes.
-A vital aspect of the project execution phase is to keep track of what caused the project to fail or to succeed.
-That way, you can move forward.
+A vital aspect of the project execution phase is to keep track of what caused the project to fail or succeed.
+In this way, you will be able to progress.

-To do this, various metrics must be tracked:
+To do this, different metrics must be tracked:

 • objectives;